Jordan and Amanda playing fun game at bridal shower

 Tips for Matchmaking In the Church

 1. Examine your motives.
-Don’t try your hand at matchmaking ’cause you could use a little romance in your life or because you want a good story to tell; matchmake so one more couple can showcase the beauty of the gospel to a watching world (Eph.
-5:22-33).
+Don’t matchmake because you crave romance.
+Instead, matchmake out of love for your single friends and so one more couple can showcase the beauty of the gospel to a watching world (Ephesians 5:22-33).

 2. Listen well.
-Do you know what your friend wants in a spouse?
+Do you know what your friend desires in a spouse?
+Not just any Christian will do.
 Ask lots of questions.
-Not just any Christian will do.
 What sort of person does he or she need to complement them?

 3. Pray for wisdom.
 Proverbs 16:9 says, “The heart of man plans his way, but the Lord establishes his steps.”
-Ask God for wisdom; pray that He will establish your steps; ask Him for success.
+Ask God for wisdom and success.

 4. Brainstorm together.
-Talk through the people you both know—even married people—to identify the qualities they appreciate.
-Then begin to brainstorm singles you know who might fit the bill.
-Let your single friend provide input on whether they’re interested or not.
+Discuss people you both know—including married people—to identify qualities they appreciate.
+Then brainstorm suitable singles.
+Let your single friend provide input along the way.

 5. Open your home.
-Determine how to do it in the most natural, non-awkward way.
-In our case, I sent Amanda and Gaby a Facebook message inviting them for dinner and mentioning we were “having a couple other friends over” as well.
+Do so in the most natural, non-awkward way.
+I sent Amanda and Gabby a Facebook message inviting them for dinner and mentioned we were “having a couple other friends over” as well.

 6. Open your home again.
-Continue to open your home so your single friends have other opportunities to hang out and get to know each other.
-We followed the dinner party up with another party one week later—with more people at that party.
-(Yes, this happened pre-Covid.)
+Continue to open your home so your single friends have other opportunities to get to know each other.
+We followed that dinner party up with another party one week later and invited others to join.

 7. Don’t overlook older singles.
 Just this week I received an email from someone in their late sixties asking, “How do older singles find spouses?”
-Ideally, this same way—in community, with the help of the church.
-Don’t overlook those who may have never married but always longed to.
+Ideally, this same way: in community, with the help of the church.

-Do you have anything to add?
-Have you tried your hand at matchmaking?
-What do you think contributed to your success or failure in that area?
+Have you tried matchmaking?
+What do you think contributed to your success or failure?

 Meet Jordan and Amanda Policastro, the other dynamic duo we matched at that dinner party.

-If you liked this article, I think you’ll appreciate “How NOT to Hurt the Singles In Your Church.”
+If you appreciated this article, check out “How NOT to Hurt the Singles In Your Church.”

 Leave a Comment